fchavonet/full_stack-basic_landing_page_template/README.md

 ### Usage

-1. Open the `index.html` file in your browser.
+1. Open the `index.html` file in your web browser.

 2. Customize the page title and logo:
     - In the `<head>` section, change the content inside `<title>`: